CSTCAC/Test/README.md

 # mcredible

-spare time digital cash experiment whereby a bespoke p2p network is created to exchange digital tokens that are minted via an external smart contract & crypto currency.
+silly digital cash experiment whereby a bespoke p2p network is created to exchange digital tokens that are minted via an external smart contract & crypto currency.

+Coins are just javascript objects including public keys and signatures from the last two owners forming a chain of trust (but no transaction history).
+The current owner of the coin can mint & redeem coins via a different crypto currency via a smart contract*.

-## overview
+# overview

 A p2p network is created where each node has cryptographic keypair for signing and verifying coin transfer.
 Each node agrees upon the the same shared data structure using gossip to create an eventually consistent database.

+Each node is essentially a wallet and an infrastucture node replicating the available coins and current coin owners amongst all peers.
+This does not include transaction history.
+The database is finite and static in size as long as no new coins are added.

-The database each node stores is an array of javascript objects that represent "coins".
+The database for each node is an array of javascript objects that represent "coins".
 A coin is a simple object:

  ```js